AThraen/HackYourFuture.NETMasterClass/README.md

 * Strongly typed
 * Namespaces and Usings
 * Inheritance
-* Interfaces
-* Objects, methods, properties and events.
+* Objects, methods, properties.
+* Extension methods, Lambda Methods
 * Working with visual studio and compiling and debugging code
-* Use the System.IO namespace (or similar)
 * Exercises: Building a simple Console application, with the basics of the card game mentioned as "The Project".

 ### Second lesson